hqfang3/FD-Gen/README.md

-# FD-Gen Beta 0.1
+# FD-Gen Beta Version 0.1
 ## Release Notes
-FD-Gen is a Python-based script tool designed to automate the creation of multiple FDS input files.
+Fire data generator (FD-Gen) is a Python-based script tool designed to automate the creation of multiple FDS input files.

-This
+Release Name: FD-Gen Beta 0.1

+Release Date: [Oct 15, 2024]

+Version: 0.1 (Beta)

 # Fire data generator (version 0)
 ## Introduction
 This document describes how to generate multiple FDS input files and preprocees the data from FDS outputs for machine learning model development.